InsultingPros/AcediaCore/docs/API/collections.md

 1. They're passed by reference, rather than by value (no additional copies are made when passing `DynamicArray` as an argument to a function or assigning it to another variable);
-2. It has richer interface;
+2. They have richer interface;
-3. It automatically handles necessary object deallocations.
+3. They automatically handle necessary object deallocations.

 As an example to illustrate basic usage of `DynamicArray` let's create a trivial class that remembers players' nicknames: